 We are moving forward to improve on the sound quality of the ECHO.
-We have proven that we can hear heart and belly sounds.
-We are focused on improving the sound quality to pick up the lung sounds as well.
+We have proven that we can hear heart and bowel sounds.
+We are focused on improving the sound quality for the lung sounds as well.
 We want to make sure that the ECHO Stethoscope is a top notice device before we release the first prototypes to be tested.

 In the next few months we will be working with two sound engineers with over 20 years' experience in the field and CU students that will assist in this development.

 We have two major rapid prototyping companies that we have been working with for testing and product development.
-As of right now we are talking to multiple manufacturers to be ready for when we produce the first order of the ECHO Stethoscope to be released.
+As of right now we are talking to a few manufacturers to be ready for when we produce the first order of the ECHO Stethoscope to be released.

 Thank you all that have PREORDERED and supported this project in moving forward.
 You are the reason that products like this come together.
 We will be sure to thank you and keep you in mind.